Christian Arroyo Player Props: Red Sox vs. Blue Jays

 - Arroyo has 11 doubles, three home runs and six walks while batting .234.

-- Looking at the 44 games he has played this season, he's hit a long ball in three of them (6.8%), and in 2% of his trips to the plate.
+- He has hit a long ball in three games this season (6.7%), homering in 1.9% of his plate appearances.

-- In 25.0% of his games this season, Arroyo has driven in at least one run.
-In five of those games (11.4%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.